asdine/storm/README.md

 })
 ```

-A transaction can be also be passed to Storm
+A transaction can be also be passed to Rainstorm

 ```go
 db.Bolt.Update(func(tx *bolt.Tx) error {